-The potential tensile strength of the modified lower molybdenum alloy can be calculated from the expression suggested by Irvine and Pickering (19) and by the expression derived by de Boer et al. (10).
-By the expression of Irvine & Pickering, the ultimate tensile strength of the lower molybdenum alloy is predicted to be 196 ksi which is equivalent to a hardness of 393 BHN.
+The potential tensile strength of the modified lower molybdenum alloy can be calculated from the expression suggested by Irvine and Pickering [19] and by the expression derived by de Boer et al. [10].
+By the expression of Irvine and Pickering, the ultimate tensile strength of the lower molybdenum alloy is predicted to be 196 ksi, which is equivalent to a hardness of 393 BHN.
 By the de Boer et al. expression, the predicted ultimate tensile strength is 175 ksi, which is the equivalent of only 362 BHN.
 The low molybdenum alloy could be strengthened somewhat by increasing the carbon level to 0.5 w/o and adding 0.1 w/o vanadium.
 The Irvine/Pickering expression then would predict an ultimate tensile strength of 226 ksi (435 BHN).
-The additional carbon and vanadium content will somewhat modify the transformation characteristics by delaying the start of the bainite transformation to two minutes and lowering the bainite nose temperature to 343 deg C. and the martensite start temperature to 287 deg C. This reduces the temperature range in which lower bainite can be formed to 56 deg C., as opposed to 60 deg C. for the original lower molybdenum alloy.
+The additional carbon and vanadium content will somewhat modify the transformation characteristics by delaying the start of the bainite transformation to 2 minutes and lowering the bainite nose temperature to 649°F (343°C) and the martensite start temperature to 548.6°F (287°C).
+This reduces the temperature range in which lower bainite can be formed to 132.8°F (56°C), as opposed to 140°F (60°C) for the original lower molybdenum alloy.

 This author suspects that the Irvine/Pickering and de Boer et al. expressions do not correctly assess the strength if lower bainite is the transformation product.
-This is reflected in the work of Clayton and Devanathan (9) where, for a commercially available chromium-molybdenum rail steel, they produced upper and lower bainitic microstructures of significantly different hardnesses (472 and 535 BHN respectively).
+This is reflected in the work of Clayton and Devanathan [9] where, for a commercially available chromium-molybdenum rail steel, they produced upper and lower bainitic microstructures of significantly different hardnesses (472 and 535 BHN respectively).
 The calculated ultimate tensile strengths and hardnesses for the commercially available chromium-molybdenum alloy are as follows: